The Mists of Avalon: Plot

 After the battle, Arthur moves his court to Camelot, which is more easily defended than Caerleon.
-Seeking to free both Lancelet and Gwenhwyfar from the forbidden love that traps them both, Morgaine tricks Lancelet into marrying Gwenhwyfar's cousin, Elaine.
-Later, during a dispute with Arthur over their lack of an heir, Gwenhwyfar breaks Morgaine's confidence and tells Arthur of Gwydion.
+Seeking to free both Lancelet and Gwenhwyfar from the forbidden love that traps them both, Morgaine tricks Lancelet into marrying Gwenhwyfar's cousin, Elaine, angering Gwenhwyfar.
+Later, during a dispute with Arthur over their lack of an heir, Gwenhwyfar breaks Morgaine's confidence and tells Arthur of Gwydion, then realizes Morgaine is his mother and Gwydion the child of incest.
 Arthur summons Morgaine and orders her to tell the truth, and she obeys.
-Gwenhwyfar, now believing that the lack of a royal heir is God's punishment for Arthur's union, however unwitting, with Morgaine, urges Arthur to confess the encounter to the bishop, who imposes strict penance upon him.
+Gwenhwyfar, now believing that the lack of a royal heir is God's punishment for Arthur's union, however unwitting, with his half-sister Morgaine, urges Arthur to confess the encounter to the bishop, who imposes strict penance upon him.
 Then she and Arthur arrange for Morgaine to marry into Wales, far from Camelot.
-But because of a misunderstanding, Morgaine, who thought she would be marrying the king's younger son Accolon, a Druid priest and warrior, finds herself betrothed to King Uriens of North Wales, who is old enough to be her grandfather.
+But because of a misunderstanding, Morgaine, who thought she would be marrying the king's younger son Accolon, a druid priest of Avalon and warrior, finds herself betrothed to King Uriens of North Wales, who is old enough to be her grandfather.

 Arthur yearns to meet Gwydion and perhaps foster him at Camelot, but each time he brings up the subject with Gwenhwyfar she refuses to discuss it.
 Meanwhile, Gwydion is taken by Viviane to Avalon.

 Morgaine marries Uriens and moves to North Wales as its queen, and enjoys a good relationship with Uriens and his youngest son, Uwaine, whom she grows to think of as her own son.
-Years later, she begins an affair with Accolon.
-The "little people" of the hills, who keep to the old pagan ways, regard Accolon and Morgaine as their king and queen.
+Years later, she begins an affair with her step-son Accolon.
+The "little people" of the hills, who keep to the old pagan ways, regard Accolon and Morgaine as their spiritual king and queen.
 Uriens suspects nothing, but Accolon's older brother Avalloch does become suspicious; he eventually tries to blackmail Morgaine into sleeping with him as well.
-Morgaine sends Avalloch out on a boar hunt and magically has him killed by the boar.
-In his grief for his eldest son and heir, Uriens abstains from pork for the rest of his life.
+Morgaine sends Avalloch out on a boar hunt and he is killed by the boar, apparently through Morgaine's magic.